Conversion Optimization

 However, with infinite scrolling, it can be difficult for shoppers to find the above information.

 Fortunately for online stores, there are some SEO-friendly solutions to implement instead of infinite scrolling.
-Here are three ways to implement an alternative scrolling strategy to your eCommerce website.
+Here are three ways to implement an alternative scrolling strategy for your eCommerce website.

 1. Pagination